-This twisting motion is due to torque, which is measured in foot-pounds.
+This twisting motion of torque is measured in foot-pounds.
 The greater the torque, the better it twists.
 Torque is usually measured in the hundreds, from 100 to 500.

 HowStuffWorks continues: “the continuous short, strong bursts of force trying to twist on the fastener are what eventually bring some movement (loosening or tightening)”.
 This is also called impact.